-ECBX10REAL TIME OPERATING SYSTEMSL T P C3 0 0 3
+ECBX10 REAL TIME OPERATING SYSTEMS LTPC 3 0 0 3

-- To explain the aspects of the Operating systems and Real-time Operating Systems - To analyze the unique issues in the design and analysis of computer systems for real-time applications. - To describe Resource management, time-constrained communication, scheduling and imprecise computations, real-time kernels and case studies.
+- To provide the students with an understanding of the aspects of the Operating systems and Real-time Operating Systems - To introduce the unique issues in the design and analysis of computer systems for real-time applications. - To Introduce Resource management, time-constrained communication, scheduling and imprecise computations, real-time kernels and case studies.